TDDev04/UROS-Kernel/README.md

 # UROS-Kernel
 The Operating System that I am developing.

-This code is not organised yet.
-It needs a lot of changes, and not rely especially on headers.
+~~This code is not organised yet.
+It needs a lot of changes, and not rely especially on headers.~~ Now the code is organised "properly", refer to updates.txt for more updates this time.

 Compiling the project:
 For now, you do need to compile this with linux, any distro will work, in my case, i use WSL.